kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 as the one used by the application's controller (deployment, stateful-set, etc).

 The "intended" number of pods is computed from the `.spec.replicas` of the pods controller.
-The controller is discovered from the pods using the `.metadata.ownerRef` of the object.
+The controller is discovered from the pods using the `.metadata.ownerReferences` of the object.

 PDBs cannot prevent [involuntary disruptions](#voluntary-and-involuntary-disruptions) from occuring.